McAfee CTO offers 6 cybersecurity warnings ahead of election

 Grobman: I’d put it this way.
 We’re pretty good at detecting deep fakes that are created with the common tools that are publicly available.
 With that said, if a well-funded nation-state actor created a video using new algorithms, new techniques, that would be significantly more difficult for us to detect.

-The other two points I like to make on our ability to do analysis–we’re able to detect deep fakes, but in scenarios where we don’t detect something as being fake, that doesn’t infer that it’s legitimate or authentic.
+The other two points I like to make on our ability to do analysis — we’re able to detect deep fakes, but in scenarios where we don’t detect something as being fake, that doesn’t infer that it’s legitimate or authentic.
 If we detect that it’s fake, it’s almost definitely fake.
-If we don’t detect that it’s fake, that either means it’s authentic, or it’s using new techniques that our deep fake detection capability is not yet able to recognize.
+If we don’t detect that it’s fake, that either means it’s authentic or it’s using new techniques that our deep fake detection capability is not yet able to recognize.

 The other point I’d try to stress is, it is a cat and mouse game.
 There are going to be better deep fake creation techniques, and we’ll have better deep fake detection techniques.
 We can also use a wide range of deep fake detection techniques that look at different approaches.
 For example, we can look at markers for the altered video itself.
 Some of the algorithms are looking for inconsistencies in the video.
-But then there are other, more advanced solutions that track the mannerisms or gestures of certain candidates, so we can look for inconsistencies of–would this candidate have made these arm motions?
+But then there are other, more advanced solutions that track the mannerisms or gestures of certain candidates, so we can look for inconsistencies of — would this candidate have made these arm motions?
 Are they typical?
 The algorithms can track and create clusterings for the other videos on file for a candidate, and then determine whether the submitted video is an outlier.

 Another thing we suggest to the media is if somebody submits a video that occurred in a public setting, to try to verify through multiple unique sources.
 If a candidate said something at a rally, get video from multiple cell phones.
 It’s going to be much harder to fabricate a video from multiple angles and get all of the physics exactly right when you have multiple cameras shooting the same event simultaneously.
 Putting all of these things together will help us authenticate whether or not we should trust video related to the campaign.